-Seattle Municipal Code pdate fildriveways The Director of Engineering shall make a report and recommendation to the Director of Construction and Land Use as to the potential effect of the use of the proposed driveway upon the safe and efficient flow of traffic.
-The Director of Construction and Land Use shall issue a permit for the driveway work only upon a determination (a) that the design, standard of construction, operational use, location or number of locations of the proposed driveway or driveways will not consideration to the effect upon traffic flowing to and from the proximate limited access hiel facility, and (b) that denial of the permit would totally deprive the property to be served of vehicular access.
+The Director of Transportation shall make a report and recommendation to the Director of Construction and Land Use as to the potential effect of the use of the proposed driveway upon the safe and efficient flow of traffic.
+The Director of Construction and Land Use shall issue a permit for the driveway work only upon a determination (a) that the design, standard of construction, operational use, location or number of locations of the proposed driveway or driveways will not unreasonably interfere with the safe and efficient flow of vehicular and pedestrian traffic upon the adjoining streets and sidewalks, giving particular consideration to the effect upon traffic flowing to and from the proximate limited access highway facility, and (b) that denial of the permit would totally deprive the property to be served of vehicular access.
 The Director of Construction and Land Use may attach such conditions to any such permit as may be reasonably required under the particular circumstances for the protection of public safety.